NamrataS21/Credit-Card-Fraud-Detection/README.md

 * Situation: With millions of transactions occurring daily, it is crucial to identify and flag suspicious transactions to prevent financial losses.
 The institution has a dataset containing transactions made by credit cards in September 2013 by European cardholders, with 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, making it a challenging task to detect fraud transactions.Logistic regression is a statistical algorithm which analyze the relationship between two data factors.
 Developed a credit card fraud detection model using Logistic Regression to identify fraudulent transactions in a highly unbalanced dataset.

+* Task: The task was to develop a machine learning model that can accurately detect credit card fraud transactions.
+The specific objectives were:

-* Task:  Analyzed the dataset to understand the distribution of features and identify any patterns or correlations.
-Built a classification model to predict fraudulent transactions, evaluated model performance, and visualized results.
+    1. Data Analysis: To analyze the dataset to understand the distribution of features and identify any patterns or correlations.
+    2. Model Development: To Develop a Logistic Regression model that can classify transactions as either legitimate or fraudulent.
+    3. Model Evaluation: To Evaluate the performance of the model using metrics such as precision, recall, f1-score, and confusion matrix.

 * Action: The following steps were performed:
     1. Data Preprocessing: The dataset was loaded and preprocessed by splitting it into features (X) and target (y).